SimonMarkWhittle/dungeon/regions/surrounds.md

 ## Margrave's Camp
 The camp of the local Margrave's small army, arrived to wrest control from the occupants of the [Outer Gatehouse](regions/surrounds.md#outer-gatehouse).

+## Watchtower
+An outlying Moon Elf watchtower, set amongst the villages and occupied by the [Watchtower Crone]().

 ## Wizard Bridge
 An illusory bridge paired with an invisible bridge some distance away spanning the Fissure.